George Milpurrurru: Career

 He started his career as an artist by selling his work in the 1970s to art dealer Dorothy Bennett.

 He was one of the first Indigenous artists to exhibit at the Biennale of Sydney in 1979.

 Along with Johnny Bonguwuy and David Malangi, Milpurrurru took part in the 1979 Sydney event, A European Dialogue, in which their art was first broadcast to a wider audience, the larger part of metropolitan Australia.

 In 1985, he showed his first solo exhibition at the Aboriginal Arts Australia Gallery in Sydney.
 Following his solo exhibition, he showed for a second time at the Biennale of Sydney.
 His work gained global recognition when he participated in several major international exhibitions, like Aratjara, touring Europe from 1993 to 1994.
 Milpurrurru was also a senior contributing artist to the Aboriginal Memorial, and the first Aboriginal artist with a solo retrospective exhibition at the National Gallery of Australia in Canberra.

 The Goose Egg Hunt

 His work The Goose Egg Hunt (1983) is held by the National Gallery.
 In 1993 it was used by Australia Post on the 85c postage stamp, celebrate the International Year for the World's Indigenous People.

 Milpurrurru also played an integral role in the "carpets case" or t-shirts case, a 1994 successful lawsuit dealing with the application of copyright in Australia and Indigenous intellectual property to Indigenous Australian arts, along with Banduk Marika, Tim Payungka Tjapangarti, John Bulun Bulun and four others.
-John Bulun Bulun filed along side Milpurrurru in the case John Bulun Bulun & Anor v R & T Textiles Pty Ltd. Goose Egg Hunt had been used by a Perth company to be reproduced on textiles in Vietnam.
+John Bulun Bulun filed alongside Milpurrurru in the case John Bulun Bulun & Anor v R & T Textiles Pty Ltd. Goose Egg Hunt had been used by a Perth company to be reproduced on textiles in Vietnam.
 The conclusion of these cases resulted in the acceptance of traditional knowledge to be copyrighted.